GrosSacASac/DOM99/components/yesNoDialog/readme.md

 ## API

+### JS

+#### yesNoDialog

+    import {yesNoDialog, textDialog} from "./node_modules/dom99/components/yesNoDialog/yesNoDialog.js";
-yesNoDialog.yesNoDialog(question, yesText, noText)
+    yesNoDialog(question, yesText, noText)

-question, yesText, noText are all strings.
+question, yesText, noText are all of type `String`.

+returns a `Promise` that eventually resolves with `true` or `false`.
+The promise is resolved with a boolean depending on what the user clicks.

+#### textDialog

+    textDialog(question, label, input, submitText)

+question, label, input, submitText are all of type `String`. input represents the initial text inside the input

-returns a promise
+returns a `Promise` that eventually resolves with a `String`

+### CSS

+extend styling with

+ * .yes-no-dialog
+ * .yes-no-dialog-text
+ * .yes-no-dialog-button
+ * .yes-no-dialog-input-label
+ * .yes-no-dialog-input-label > span
+ * .yes-no-dialog-input-label > input
+ * .yes-no-dialog-input-label + button

 ## Description

-The promise is resolved with a boolean depending on what the user clicks.
-The rest of the user interface is hidden as long as there is no answer provided by adding a class to the body(see yesNoDialog.css). question, yesText, noText are all strings.
 You need to include the html fragment and the css.
+The rest of the user interface is hidden as long as there is no answer provided by adding a class to the body (see yesNoDialog.css).
 The promise will never reject.
 It is possible to call yesNoDialog multiple times in a row even if the user is still answering previous questions.
 An encapsulated queue is used to handle that.

 ## Motivation